JIBAR to ZARONIA: Top questions answered

 JIBAR-linked floating rate securities are still being issued and are currently available to the market.

-ZARONIA-linked floating rate securities have recently become available to the market and issuance is slowly ramping up as market players start to approve adoption of this reference rate when issuing new securities.
+ZARONIA-linked floating rate securities have recently become available to the market and issuance is ramping up as market players start to approve adoption of this reference rate when issuing new securities.

 What does this mean for JIBAR-linked securities and the market?